SonoPearls&Politics: ACEP2012, AAMC2012, AIUM-US First- future of bedside ultrasound

 SonoNews: Radiologists should guide point-of-care ultrasound training? …lets think about this…

-In the most recent insert of Diagnostic Imaging, Dr. Michael Blaivas (an emergency physician, past president of ACEP US Section, Section Chair of Emergency/Critical Care for AIUM, and basically about 3 or 4 more titles that would take a few more lines in this post to mention because he is that amazing) spoke about how radiologists have historically been threatened by and become obstructionists in its use by non-radiologists, then became less so as it was apparent that radiologists didnt have the time to do it - possibly due to radiologist shortages and becoming focused on CT and MRI (according to Dr. John Cronan – chair of Radiology at Brown Univ), and now are not involved or part of the team with point-of-care ultrasound training – but they should be, according to Blaivas in this article by Sara Michael.
+In an insert of Diagnostic Imaging, Dr. Michael Blaivas (an emergency physician, past president of ACEP US Section, Section Chair of Emergency/Critical Care for AIUM, and basically about 3 or 4 more titles that would take a few more lines in this post to mention because he is that amazing) spoke about how radiologists have historically been threatened by and become obstructionists in its use by non-radiologists, then became less so as it was apparent that radiologists didnt have the time to do it – possibly due to radiologist shortages and becoming focused on CT and MRI (according to Dr. John Cronan – chair of Radiology at Brown Univ), and now are not involved or part of the team with point-of-care ultrasound training – but they should be, according to Blaivas in this article by Sara Michael.
 However, this article concludes the wrong thing – in my opinion – and has misunderstood Blaivas’s point.
 Instead they reaffirm the angst felt by radiologists today and fail to explore why.
+Radiologists have submitted a “National Curriculum” for medical student education in ultrasound as well, that has come to add to further controversy as there are no other specialties involved in the discussion….
+But, of all the medical student US curriculums out there, most, if not all, are coordinated by non-radiologists.

 “Point-of-care ultrasound has become ubiquitous in medicine, from emergency departments to OB and trauma surgery.
 But that doesn’t mean it’s taking the modality away from radiologists.In fact, radiologists should be the ones guiding its training and promotion – not bemoaning and pushing back on the trend.
 “Radiologists are not involved in ultrasound education and promoting its use in point of care or elsewhere, but it would be nice to have more involvement,” Michael Blaivas, MD, an emergency medicine physician and past chair of the American College of Emergency Physicians ultrasound section, said during a presentation at RSNA 2012 this week.
 “It’s better to be seen as proponents of an application, guide it, and help with it, especially an application that is seen as critical at the bedside.”
 Radiologists are the ultrasound imaging experts, Blaivas said, and should be the first to share their expertise.
 The specialties shouldn’t be fighting each other, he said, but working to make sure the modality thrives for all clinicians.
 If radiologists were more involved in teaching, they could ensure quality in its use.
 “There really is a need for ultrasound education, and this is somewhere we can meet,” he said.”…”Today, [Dr Cronan] said, radiologists are “working feverishly to protect our income,” and the profession faces threats of commoditization with the rise of teleradiology and service-live imaging.
 Although ultrasound is likened to the stethoscope in its extension of the physical exam, Cronan noted, it’s used by many, understood by few.”